 There are many other types of skin rashes including rashes from stress, hives, chickenpox, rashes from heat, and rashes from cold.

 Finding an essential oil for rash is important to get relief from the pain and itching.
-Essential oils are extracted from the plants and are natural, unlike the over-the-counter ointments and lotions.
+Essential oil for itching are extracted from the plants and are natural, unlike the over-the-counter ointments and lotions.
 Try to treat the largest organ of the body with natural products, unless a doctor suggests otherwise.

 The skin is a permeable organ and the ointments, lotions and creams rubbed on it get absorbed into the body.
 Essential oils are also applied topically on the skin (on and around the rash) to get relief from skin conditions naturally.